shad0w0P/Task-Management-System-Project-Using-Asp.Net-MVC/Task-Management-System-Project-Using-Asp.Net-MVC--srikanth/README.md

   </li>
   <li><h5>User Roles:</h5>
     <ul>
-      <li>Have different user roles such as regular user and administrator.</li>
+      <li>Have different user roles, such as regular user and administrator.</li>
       <li>Only administrators should be able to delete tasks.</li>
     </ul>
   </li>